 Dr. L. William Poirier

-Title: Professor of Chemistry and Biochemistry, Joint Professor of Physics, Chancellor's Council Distinguished Research Awardee
+Title: Professor of Chemistry and Biochemistry, Joint Professor of Physics, and Chancellor's Council Distinguished Research Awardee

 Research Area: Theoretical and Computational Chemistry and Chemical Physics